telefonicaid/fiware-orion/doc/manuals/admin/diagnosis.md

 Orion Context Broker can run "standalone", thus context consumer and context producers are connected directly to it through its NGSI interface.
 Thus, it is loosely coupled to other FIWARE GEs.
-However, considering its use in the FIWARE platform, below is a list of the GEs that typically can be connected to the broker:
+However, considering its use in the FIWARE platform, below is a list of GEs that can typically be connected to the broker:

-It typically connects to the IoT Broker GE and ConfMan GE (from IoT chapter GEs), other GEs within the Data Chapter (such as CEP or BigData) and GEs from the Apps chapter (such as Wirecloud).
+Orion Context Broker typically connects to the IoT Broker GE and ConfMan GE (from IoT chapter GEs), other GEs within the Data Chapter (such as CEP or BigData) and GEs from the Apps chapter (such as Wirecloud).
 As an alternative, the IoT Broker GE and ConfMan GE could be omitted (if the things-to-device correlation is not needed) thus connecting Orion Context Broker directly to the Backend Device Management GE or to the DataHandling GE.